milanconhye/TechMart/README.md

 <h2>Disclaimer</h2>

 This program was originally submitted to the University of Greenwich and was used as a submission for a coursework.
 If you are a <b>University or College Student</b> and have a 'similar' or 'identical' coursework, please do not clone, modify or download this repository.
 Your coursework will automatically be penalized according to your universities plagiarism policy.
-Permission to upload this to GitHub has herby granted by the University of Greenwich - 29/09/2016.
+Permission to upload this coursework to GitHub has herby granted by the University of Greenwich - 29/09/2016.

 <h2>Licence and Agreement</h2>